amarnathbh/DockerInstallRemove/README.md

-# DockerInstallRemove.sh
+# DockerInstallRemove
-Clean install and remove of docker and sql container
+Clean install and remove of docker and sql container. using docker package.